4GeeksAcademy/machine-learning-content/06-12d-ml_algos/model-hyperparameters-optimization.md

 Randomized search does not fine-tune the results as much as grid search does since it tipically does not test every possible combination of parameters.

+**Examples of questions that hyperparameter tuning will answer for us**

+- What should be the value for the maximum depth of the Decision Tree?

+- How many trees should I select in a Random Forest model?

+- Should use a single layer or multiple layer Neural Network, if multiple layers then how many layers should be there?

+- How many neurons should I include in the Neural Network?

+- What should be the minimum sample split value for Decision Tree?

+- What value should I select for the minimum sample leaf for my Decision Tree?

+- How many iterations should I select for Neural Network?

+- What should be the value of the learning rate for gradient descent?

+- Which solver method is best suited for my Neural Network?

+- What is the K in K-nearest Neighbors?

+- What should be the value for C and sigma in Support Vector Machine?

 Source:

 https://www.geeksforgeeks.org/difference-between-model-parameters-vs-hyperparameters/